Hype-Labs/HypeChatDemo.android/README.md

         }});
 ```

 The 00000000 realm is reserved for testing purposes and apps should not be deployed with this realm.
-Also, setting the realm with `start(Map&lt;String, Object&gt;)` takes precedence over the realm read from the manifest file.
+Also, setting the realm with `start(Map<String, Object>)` takes precedence over the realm read from the manifest file.

 #### 5. Start Hype services